agabor/docs/_includes/android/objects.md

 gameScore.pinInBackground();
 ```

 As with saving, this recursively stores every object and file that `gameScore` points to, if it has been fetched from the cloud.
-Whenever you save changes to the object, or fetch new changes from Parse, the copy in the datastore will be automatically updated, so you don't have to worry about it.
+Whenever you save changes to the object, or fetch new changes from MSG, the copy in the datastore will be automatically updated, so you don't have to worry about it.

 ## Retrieving Objects from the Local Datastore